jgravelle/AutoGroq/README.md

 ## The PDF file...
 ...contains all the code for this project.
 It's handy for uploading to Claude.AI or ChatGPT if you want to make your own modifications.
-I create those sorts of PDFs with:  https://github.com/jgravelle/GetCodeAsPdf
+I create those sorts of PDFs with my PyToPdf utility:  https://github.com/jgravelle/PyToPdf

 ## What's new?
 **Customizable agents!**  They're now manually editable, and **NOW**, they can 'evolve' with your project!
 We'll have a new video out soon!